istopwg/pwg-books/ippguide/quickref.md

 -------------------------

-The following table lists the common Printer attributes that are supported by most IPP printers.
+The following table lists the common Printer attributes that are supported by most IPP Printers.
 You can query them using the Get-Printer-Attributes operation.

 > Note: The syntax uses the standard IPP data types.
 A "1setOf something" is